On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Introduction

 \section{Introduction}

 Polar codes \cite{arikan} are the first class of constructive channel codes that was proven to achieve the symmetric (Shannon) capacity of a binary-input discrete memoryless channel (BI-DMC) using a low-complexity successive cancellation (SC) decoder.
-Nevertheless, error correction performance of polar codes under SC decoding is not competitive.
-To address this issue, the successive cancellation list (SCL) decoding was proposed in \cite{tal} which yields an error correction performance comparable to maximum-likelihood (ML) decoding at high SNR.
-Further improvement was obtained by concatenation of polar codes and cyclic redundancy check (CRC) bits \cite{tal} or parity check (PC) bits \cite{trifonov2,zhang}, and convolutional pre-transformation, a.k.a polarization-adjusted convolutional (PAC) codes \cite{arikan2}.
+However, the error correction performance of polar codes under SC decoding is not competitive.
+To address this issue, successive cancelation list (SCL) decoding was proposed in \cite{tal} which yields an error correction performance comparable to maximum-likelihood (ML) decoding at high SNR.
+Further improvement was obtained by concatenation of polar codes and cyclic redundancy check (CRC) bits \cite{tal} or parity check (PC) bits \cite{trifonov2,zhang}, and by convolutional pre-transformation, a.k.a. polarization-adjusted convolutional (PAC) codes \cite{arikan2}.

+The error correction performance of linear codes under ML decoding can be estimated by the Union bound \cite[Sect.
+10.1]{lin_costello} based on the weight distribution.
+As the truncated Union bound, in particular at high SNR regimes, suggests, the number of minimum Hamming weight codewords (a.k.a. error coefficient) has the largest contribution to the calculation of this bound.
+Given the importance of the number of minimum-weight codewords, several attempts pursuing the enumeration of weight distribution, and in particular the minimum-weight codewords of polar codes, have been undertaken in the past.